 Some experts recommend only fresh, living food, but tests have shown that some manufactured diets designed specifically to enhance brain functioning have made significant cognitive improvements in dogs suffering from CDS.
 To find out what’s right for your dog, talk to your vet.

 This is true for dogs at any age, but it’s especially important for older dogs because if they are an unhealthy weight, it increases their chances of suffering from various diseases and will harm their overall health.
 If your dog is already dealing with CDS, this will only make things worse.

 Unhealthy teeth make for unhealthy dogs and open your best friend up to all sorts of potential problems.
 These only get worse as they age, and they can impact both physical and mental health.

 Before you do anything like this, it’s always wise to speak with your veterinarian first, but as more research is done into CDS and how to slow down the process, the number of tested supplements on the market continues to grow.

 Coconut oil and SAMe (S-adenosylmethionine) are two supplements that have tested well, but there are a number of others out there.
 If your normal vet doesn’t care for supplements but you’re still interested, you can always seek out the advice of a holistic veterinarian.

 Dog owners don’t have many options available if they decide to turn to psychoactive drugs to improve the cognitive state of their pet, but there is one that has been approved.
 Ask your vet about Anipryl® (selegiline) and whether or not he or she believes that it can help.

 While there’s no known way to completely stop or reverse CDS, the best way to deal with it is to keep your dog happy, healthy, active, and engaged.
-Do that and you’ll make their life as rich and long as it can be.
+Do that and you’ll make their lives as rich and long as they can be.

 What diseases have your senior faced?
 Share it with us in the comments.